enterpriseDomain/ClassMaker/README.md

 Feedback
 ---------
-If you have anything to suggest or complain, please feel free to file a [bug at GitHub](https://github.com/kyrillzotkin/ClassMaker/issues).
+If you have anything to complain or suggest, please feel free to file a [bug at GitHub](https://github.com/kyrillzotkin/ClassMaker/issues).